Belafon/World/Server/README.md

 - log wind
 - log windDirection
 - log health
-- log move x y
+- **log move x y**
-    - moves with creature 0
+    - moves with creature 0, the map is implicitly of size of 10x10 places
-- log calendar
+    - When more distanced place is selected, the creature will find a way and will go the jurney.
 - log calendar loop
+    - prints info about data structure calendar, where all next events are saved.
+    - prints the next event.
 - log calendar stop
 - log map
 - log map map_id